Benefits Comparison

 This page compares MERCOSUR against regular residency.
 For complete MERCOSUR eligibility details and application specifics, see our MERCOSUR Nationals guide.

-Timeline and Document Advantages
+Document and Rights Advantages

 MERCOSUR Advantages

-• ✓ Use cédula/DNI instead of passport
+• ✓ Use national ID (cédula/DNI/RG) instead of passport

-• ✓ Portuguese documents exempt from translation [2] (per Resolución 386/2019)
+• ✓ Portuguese documents exempt from translation [2] (Resolución 386/2019)

 Regular Residency Requirements